The Vaccine Debate

 - The Immunization Debate: Should You Vaccinate?

-- Rotavirus Vaccine: What You Need to Know
+- What You Need to Know About the HPV Vaccine

 Childhood immunizations have been hailed as one of the most significant public health advances in medical history.
 Thanks to vaccines, most children and teens today may never even have heard of, let alone experienced, such afflictions of earlier generations as polio, smallpox, measles and mumps.